RickyDonne/100-days-of-code/log.md

 **Today's Progress**: Learned about Template classes in C++ then revised Time and space complexity.
 Also focused a bit on recursion.
 Practiced Tail and head recursion.

+### Day 18: January, 18th, 2021

+**Today's Progress**:
+Learnt about tree, indirect and nested recursion.
+Practiced few problems based on recursion like the Tower Of Hanoi and Taylor series.
+Also created an account on Codeforces and will try to compete weekly in events.

+**Thoughts:**

 ### Day : January, , 2021

 **Today's Progress**: